skilled-reflection/skilled-reflection.github.io/ch1-Intro.md

 from meaning making, using, and sharing.
 Especially for the nature of science.

 ### Answers
-One of the worst fallacies,
-nearly every branch of applied and theoretical social science is guilty of, is the posing of solutions which hinge on "X peoples changing their behavior".
+One of the most common pitfalls to perspectives and solutions is to propose that people change their behavior.

 "If only so-and-so
 would quit smoking,"